-President Harper opened the meeting with prayer, and this continued to be his custom whether official gatherings were large or small.
-He then, in the words of the Minutes, "gave a brief address upon some special points for consideration."
-The President emphasized the importance of securing unity in spirit, but not necessarily in opinion, as the members of the group organized and developed the institution.
+becomes The official record is measure on obtains the entered of the object of the office of the office of the object of the obj necessarily in opinion, as the members of the group organized and developed the institution.
 He said that the burdens involved in the preliminary organization had been carried by a few and must henceforth be borne by the many.
-He described in general terms the lines of separation between the Senate, the Council, and the Faculty.
-The several duties and responsibilities of these bodies, he thought, would have to be more fully defined as the result of experience; but he urged that flexibility should always be their characteristic.
-Several specific topics were mentioned for discussion; but he dwelt chiefly upon secret societies and their place in the University, reported that the Trustees had already had the subject under discussion, and presented the following suggestions to the Faculty:
+He described in general terms the lines of separation between the senate, the council, and the faculty.
+The several duties and responsibilities of these bodies he thought would have to be more fully defined as the result of experience, but he urged that flexibility should always be their characteristic.
+Several specific topics were mentioned for discussion but he dwelt chiefly upon secret societies and their place in the University and reported that the Trustees had already had the subject under discussion and presented the following suggestions to the Faculty: